dineshpinto/awesome-tee-blockchain/README.md

 ## Repositories

+### General

+- [sbellem/qtee](https://github.com/sbellem/qtee) - Exploring the physical limits of trusted hardware in the classical and quantum settings to achieve security through physics.

 ### Rust

 - [marlinprotocol/oyster-serverless](https://github.com/marlinprotocol/oyster-serverless) - Oyster Serverless is a cutting-edge, high-performance serverless computing platform designed to securely execute JavaScript (JS) and WebAssembly (WASM) code in a highly controlled environment.